qrohlf/Tools/Kitchensink.md

 - [AutoJump](https://github.com/joelthelion/autojump) - get to the directory you want to work in insanely fast
 - [Beautiful Web Type](http://hellohappy.org/beautiful-web-type/) - the best Google web fonts, plus ideas for heading/body combos
 - [Boxen](https://boxen.github.com) - Puppet powered dev machine auto-configuration by GitHub
+- [Choose A License](http://choosealicense.com) - handy resource on OSS licenses by GitHub.
 - [CodeKit](https://incident57.com/codekit/) - asset compilation for less/sass/coffescript/etc.
 - [Color Relationship Function Generator Thing](http://ethanmuller.github.io/sass-color-function-generator-thing/) - give it two colors, it give you a SASS function to generate one from the other.
 - [DevDocs](http://devdocs.io) - online documentation browser for web development languages and frameworks.